SRA-VJTI/MARIO/3_simulation_rviz/README.md

 ## Steps to run the demo in RViz
 Repo with new URDF of manipulator to visualize in RViz and using command line as well as gui to give input to RViz

+If you have not installed the joint_state_publishers and ros_control for ros-noetic, follow the commands given [here](https://github.com/hashmis79/MARIO/tree/master/2_simulation_dh)

 *  Run the launch file
 ```
   roslaunch simulation_rviz display.launch